jimktrains/freebooks/README.md

 * Time - The commit time.
 Stored as part of the git commit normally
 * Parent - The commits' parents.
 Stored as part of the git commit normally

+Since data is stored with in the commits, batch processing programs (_e.g._: GUI or webservice) may find it benificial to cache data-to-read in a database.

 Basic Ideas
 -----------